03 9853 7158

 Picture

 A protective screen has been installed behind the Reredos to protect it from the elements.
-Further conservation work is yet to be completed to restore the Reredos.
+Conservation work is now complete , and will be maintained.

 Picture